AleksandarDzudzevic/TutoringWebApp/README.md

 In order to successfully develop this I needed to have the following things in my algorithm: The wraps function from functools module is used to preserve the original function's metadata (data containing information about certain data, in this case about the function).
 After that the decorated function checks if a token is present in the user's session.
 If a token is present, the function attempts to decode it using the 'jwt.decode' function.
 If the token is invalid, the user is redirected to the login page.
 If the token is valid, the decorated function is called with the original arguments and keyword arguments using the 'f' function.
 For this, args is used to pass a variable number of non-keyword arguments to the decorated function and kwargs is used to pass a variable number of keyword arguments to the decorated function.

+## Success Criteria 2: The tutoring platform will contain useful filter options such as search by tutor name and country and for posts subject, word search, and price range.

 # Criteria D: Functionality